rifatz-the-analyst/Kimia-Farma-Performance-Analysis-of-Sales-Customer-and-Inventory/README.md

 Inventory analysis based on average daily unit sales over the most recent three-month period identified stock availability gaps across multiple branches.

 A total of 201 product-branch combinations had zero inventory on hand despite generating average daily sales of 3.24 units.
-Assuming demand remains consistent, these stockouts could result in an estimated gross revenue loss of approximately IDR 707 million over a seven-day period.
+Assuming demand remains consistent, these stockouts could result in an estimated gross revenue loss of approximately IDR 2.3 billion over a seven-day period.

 This suggests opportunities to improve inventory allocation and replenishment processes, particularly for products with stable demand patterns.